kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 We can observe that p90 and p99 are much higher without using the cache.
 We should keep records in the cache but we have to ensure that generated key is reusable so we don't create to many same CLA entries.
 Also, we could move CLA cache into MeshContext to keep related things together.

 #### MeshHTTPRoute and MeshTCPRoute
-`MeshHTTPRoute` and `MeshTCPRoute` enable the creation of splits for the cluster, and Load Balancing should be applied to them.
-It's essential to apply Load Balancing before creating the splits.
-To ensure this order, we must specify that the plugin comes before `Mesh*Route`.
-Additionally, when generating endpoints for splits, we usually utilize CLA Cache.
-However, in this scenario, we should retrieve endpoints from the `ResourceSet`.
+`MeshHTTPRoute` and `MeshTCPRoute` enable the creation of splits for the cluster, and load balancing should be applied to them.
+It appears that the easiest approach would be to retrieve CLAs for the splits from the `ResourceSet` and then make necessary modifications within the `MeshLoadBalancingStrategy` after their creation.
+It's important to note that these splits are currently being aggregated during the `GatherEndpoints` function call, but they should not be aggregated in this specific case.
+Additionally, when working with objects in the `EndpointMap` it's important to avoid manipulating pointers directly and instead make use of copies, or create CLAs cache logic that would support Priorites.

 ### Other
 #### Cross mesh